Do you want to give your baby the best chances of growing up healthy?

 Importance and benefits

 Breast milk is specially adapted to meet the needs of the baby from birth.
-It has benefits for its health and development.
-In addition, breastfeeding also has benefits for the mother.
+It's beneficial for the infant's health and development.
+Furthermore, breastfeeding also has benefits for the mother.

 The Benefits of Breastfeeding for the Baby